LGBTQ rights in the United States: Hate crime laws

 Current U.S. LGBTQ hate crimes laws by state.
 A national hate crimes law encompasses both sexual orientation and gender identity.

 Hate crime laws (also known as bias crimes laws) protect against crimes motivated by feelings of enmity against a protected class.
 Until 2009, a federal law defined hate crimes committed on the basis of a person's race, color, religion, or nation origin when engaging in a federally protected activity.
 In October 2009, Congress passed the Matthew Shepard Act, which expanded the definition of hate crimes to include gender, sexual orientation, gender identity, and disability.
 It removed the requirement that the victim of a hate crime be engaged in a federally protected activity.
-President Obama signed the legislation on October 28, 2009.
+Obama signed the legislation on October 28, 2009.

 Two statutes, the Hate Crime Statistics Act (1990) and the Campus Hate Crimes Right to Know Act (1997), require the Department of Justice and the Federal Bureau of Investigation (FBI), as well as college/university campus security authorities, to collect and publish hate crime statistics.

 As of December 2023, 46 states, the District of Columbia, Puerto Rico, the US Virgin Islands, and the Commonwealth of the Northern Mariana Islands have statutes criminalizing various types of bias-motivated violence or intimidation (the exceptions are Arkansas, Georgia, South Carolina, and Wyoming).
 Each of these statutes covers bias on the basis of race, religion, and ethnicity; 34 cover disability; 34 of them cover sexual orientation; 28 cover gender; 13 cover age; 23 cover gender identity; five cover political affiliation.
 31 states and the District of Columbia have statutes creating a civil cause of action, in addition to the criminal penalty, for similar acts.
 Twenty-seven states and the District of Columbia have statutes requiring the state to collect hate crime statistics; 16 of these cover sexual orientation.

 In Wisconsin v.
 Mitchell (1993) the Supreme Court unanimously held that state penalty-enhancement laws for hate crimes were constitutional and did not violate First Amendment rights to freedom of thought and expression.

 Laws that prohibit hate speech, including those that relate to sexual orientation or gender identity, are considered unconstitutional, due to the First Amendment's broad protections for free speech.